Omaha visits Scalia and St. Thomas

 Saint Paul, Minnesota; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: St. Thomas takes on Omaha after Amber Scalia scored 26 points in St. Thomas’ 81-74 loss to the North Dakota State Bison.
+BOTTOM LINE: St. Thomas faces Omaha after Amber Scalia scored 26 points in St. Thomas’ 81-74 loss to the North Dakota State Bison.

-The Tommies are 6-5 on their home court.
+The Tommies are 6-5 in home games.
 St. Thomas is sixth in the Summit with 8.2 offensive rebounds per game led by Alyssa Sand averaging 2.0.

-The Mavericks are 1-8 against Summit opponents.
-Omaha allows 73.1 points to opponents and has been outscored by 6.3 points per game.
+The Mavericks are 1-8 in conference matchups.
+Omaha averages 17.8 turnovers per game and is 6-2 when committing fewer turnovers than opponents.

-St. Thomas is shooting 44.2% from the field this season, 1.3 percentage points lower than the 45.5% Omaha allows to opponents.
-Omaha averages 66.8 points per game, 1.7 fewer than the 68.5 St. Thomas gives up.
+St. Thomas scores 71.2 points per game, 1.9 fewer points than the 73.1 Omaha gives up.
+Omaha’s 41.5% shooting percentage from the field this season is 2.5 percentage points lower than St. Thomas has given up to its opponents (44.0%).

-TOP PERFORMERS: Scalia is averaging 14.9 points for the Tommies.
-Sammy Opichka is averaging 1.0 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Scalia is shooting 42.5% and averaging 14.9 points for the Tommies.
+Jo Langbehn is averaging 13.9 points over the last 10 games.

-Grace Cave is shooting 41.0% and averaging 13.8 points for the Mavericks.
-Ja Harvey is averaging 9.7 points over the last 10 games.
+Harriet Ford is averaging 7.8 points and 7.4 rebounds for the Mavericks.
+Grace Cave is averaging 1.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Tommies: 4-6, averaging 70.8 points, 28.2 rebounds, 14.7 assists, 8.2 steals and 3.3 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 71.5 points per game.